 WHAT I LOVED THE MOST

-I have visited really many lakes in my life, and I can say that Königssee for sure ranks among top 5 from the ones I have seen.
+I have visited many lakes in my life, and I can say that Königssee for sure ranks among top 5 from the ones I have seen.
 My first time at an Alpine lake, that air, the color of the water, the reflections, it was really gorgeous.
 My favorite was the whole boat ride and the echo.
 The guides really had so much humor and the moment they were playing that trumpet in the middle of the lake was unforgettable for me.
 Also the reflections at Obersee and that nature, I truly enjoyed!

 I always wanted to take a picture like this!
 From a boat and one from the train!
 Just train is left to go.
 And thanks a lot to my dearest Anja for snapping it for me. <3